uptrace/bun-docs/docs/guide/hooks.md

 forget to sanitize data or check permissions.
 It gives false sense of safety.

 Don't do that.
 Code that uses hooks is harder to read, understand, and debug.
 It is more complex and error-prone.
-Instead write code like [this](https://github.com/uptrace/bun/tree/master/example/tx-composition):
+Where possible prefer writing simple code like [this](https://github.com/uptrace/bun/tree/master/example/tx-composition):

 ```go